1,000+ Opportunities

 Visit funder's website →This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsComputer Science Supplementary Authorization Incentive Grant Program is sponsored by California Commission on Teacher Credentialing.
-Provides grants to support teachers in obtaining supplementary authorizations in computer science to expand instructional capacity.
+Provides one-time grant awards to Local Education Agencies to support credentialed teachers in obtaining a supplementary authorization in computer science.

 Get alerted about grants like this